sglvladi/pyehm/docs/source/install.rst

 Install from source
 ^^^^^^^^^^^^^^^^^^^

-PyEHM is currently in active development under *beta*.
 To install the latest version from the GitHub repository:

 .. code::